Singapore: a global hub for digital innovation and tech start-ups

 All of this is done in collaboration with Singapore’s leading universities, businesses, venture capitalists and more.
 The goal is to create a robust community of human capital that serves as major components behind Singapore’s innovation.

 #2 Digitally driven initiatives

 To nurture a multifaceted workforce and create an environment that supports a more holistic development, the country has embarked on a Smart Nation Initiative.

 This focuses on a nationwide adoption of smart technologies and places emphasis on developing an economy powered by digital innovation.
 Which brings us to the next point.

 Singapore is also a driving force behind the ASEAN-Australia Digital Trade Frameworks Initiative.
 Focus is placed on implementing legal frameworks and standards for digital trade, cybersecurity, data management and more.

 It also supports the acceleration of innovation via the development of new tech sectors by creating loosely regulated spaces for these businesses to experiment and take risks without worrying about rules and restrictions.

 Singapore has also created so-called innovation sites (such as the JTC Launchpad @ One-North).
 These are specifically designed to provide start-ups with an environment that encourages growth.

 #3 Progressive immigration regulations

 The island state offers a variety of working visas meant to accommodate its growing global workforce.

 The Employment Pass (EP) and the Entrepreneur Pass (EntrePass).
 Both are valid options for foreign nationals and businesses to live and work in Singapore.
 They allow the applicant to remain in Singapore between one to two years.

 The Employment Pass is meant for non-local professionals who receive a job offer in Singapore.
-Members of a company’s leadership team who have job offers from or need to relocate to Singapore for a company they are employed with.
+Members of a company's leadership team who must relocate to Singapore can also apply for the EP.

 Despite its small domestic market, Singapore’s economy remains as one of the most stable in the world.
 It currently has zero foreign debt, low tax-rates (14.2% of GDP), and the second highest per capita GDP in the world in terms of purchasing power parity (GDP).